 Afghanistan announces Muslim Eid holiday ceasefire with Taliban

-A senior official in Ghani’s office said the 'conditional' ceasefire would run for three months.
+Taliban sources said their leaders had also provisionally agreed a four-day truce during the annual Islamic feast of sacrifice, though supreme leader Sheikh Haibatullah Akhunzada still had to give his final approval.

-KABUL - Afghan President Ashraf Ghani on Sunday announced a ceasefire with Taliban insurgents from Monday to mark the Muslim Eid al-Adha holiday, despite the heavy fighting seen over recent days in the central city of Ghazni.
+KABUL - Afghan President Ashraf Ghani announced a ceasefire with Taliban insurgents from Monday to mark the Muslim Eid al-Adha holiday, days after fighting in the central city of Ghazni and a northern province.

+Taliban sources said their leaders had also provisionally agreed a four-day truce during the annual Islamic feast of sacrifice, though supreme leader Sheikh Haibatullah Akhunzada still had to give his final approval.

+The militant movement said it would free hundreds of prisoners, without going into further details.

-“The conditional ceasefire will start tomorrow and it will continue as long as the Taliban preserves and respects it,” he said in an Afghan Independence Day ceremony in Kabul.
+“The conditional ceasefire will start tomorrow and it will continue as long as the Taliban preserves and respects it,” Ghani said in a ceremony celebrating 99 years of independence from British rule.

-“We call on the leadership of the Taliban to welcome the wishes of Afghans for a long-lasting and real peace,” he said.
+“We call on the leadership of the Taliban to welcome the wishes of Afghans for a long-lasting and real peace,” he added.

-A senior official in Ghani’s office said the “conditional” ceasefire would run for three months.
+A senior official in Ghani’s office said the conditional ceasefire would run for three months, until the Prophet Mohammed’s birthday which Afghanistan celebrates on 21 November.

-It was not immediately clear whether the Taliban had accepted Ghani’s call for a truce during Eid, the annual Islamic feast of sacrifice, which officially begins on Tuesday.

-This month the Taliban fought an intense battle with Afghan forces to control the strategically important city of Ghazni.
+It would only cover the Taliban, not other groups including Islamic State, officials said.

+Since the withdrawal of most foreign combat troops in 2014, the Taliban has made slow but steady gains, now controlling or contesting more than 40% of Afghanistan.

 Popular in World